Food Lab

 (COMING SOON)

 As stewards of the land, we are not growing food just for profit.
 We are growing plants and trees for the ecosystem.
 Food for humans is only one part of that.
-We choose to forage and farm regeneratively with perennials plants, where some will even outlive us and our children.
-Since we are not uprooting, over-tilling, or spraying our soil, forest gardens as we are developing act as natural habitats for animals and the undisturbed soil is able to retain the health of micro-organisms to feed our hungry plants the nutrients they need (mainly carbon!) without constant input and soil depletion (no more dust bowls allowed).
+We choose to wild-gather and farm regeneratively with perennial plants, where some will even outlive us and our children.
+Forest gardens act as natural habitats for animals, while reducing erosion, capturing carbon, and retaining healthy micro-organisms to feed our hungry plants the nutrients they need (mainly carbon!) without constant input and soil depletion (no more dust bowls allowed).
 This is food directly from nature to you.
 Nature provides. #forestgardening #eatyourperennials #eattheweeds

 • Delicious